The results are in from an anonymous survey of 1,107 respondents who had a daith piercing for migraine. They were asked 3 simple questions:

-Looking at the results overall, it appears that the daith piercing does show potential.
-Especially in the early months after the initial piercing.
+Based on the data collected from 1,107 responses, it appears that the daith piercing shows good potential.
+This is especially so in the early months after the initial piercing and after one year.
 For this reason it could be considered a worthwhile tool to help break the cycle of chronic attacks.

-As we saw above, after 1 year around 20-30% of people experience improvements.
-One might therefore be able to reason that a daith piercing can help break the cycle of frequent attacks but you'll need something more to sustain your improvement over a longer period.
+In an earlier edition with 380 respondents, after 1 year around 20-30% of people experienced improvements.
+The conclusion therefore was that a daith piercing can help break the cycle of frequent attacks but you may need something more to sustain your improvement over a longer period.
 Interestingly, with 1,107 responses this no longer appears to hold true.
 People appear to make good progress overall with the daith piercing.

-There have been concerns raised about the potential for things to go wrong.
+There have been concerns raised about the potential for things to go wrong with a daith piercing.

 Some people may also argue that there is a strong placebo effect which may explain the strong early results that you've probably seen on social media.
 This is certainly a very real possibility.
-However it is worth mentioning that, placebo or not, the results are there initally.
+However it is worth mentioning that, placebo or not, the results are there.

 11 Natural & Complementary Treatments Proven To Help Prevent Migraine Attacks